enkidevs/curriculum/Python/Core/other-operations-on-files.md

 ---
 ## Revision

-Which function returns the current position in a file?
+Which method returns the current position of the file pointer?
 ???

 * `tell()`